magne4000/universal-middleware/packages/compress/test/README.md

 pnpm test
 ```

+## Implementation Details

+- **Node.js Environment**: Uses Node.js zlib module with appropriate flush flags (Z_SYNC_FLUSH for gzip/deflate and BROTLI_OPERATION_FLUSH for brotli).

+- **Browser/Edge Environment**: Uses fflate library configured to flush data after each chunk.

+- **Automatic Detection**: The package automatically selects the appropriate implementation based on the runtime environment.

-## Notes
+## Test Design Notes

-- All tests are designed to run in a proper Node.js environment with the necessary APIs available.
+- Tests are primarily designed to run in a Node.js environment, as some tests specifically target Node.js zlib functionality.
 - Tests focus on stable assertions like chunk counts and compression ratios, avoiding timing-based assertions that could be unstable across different environments.
-- Tests verify that the number of output chunks is at least equal to the number of input chunks, ensuring proper flush behavior.
+- Tests verify that the number of output chunks is at least equal to the number of input chunks, ensuring proper flush behavior for streaming applications.